How Medical Debt Affects Your Credit Score

 8. Apply for Financial Assistance

-While unpaid medical bills don’t impact consumer credit reports the same way as other types of debt, they can stay on your credit history for seven years once it goes to collections.
+While unpaid medical bills don’t impact consumer credit reports the same way as other types of debt, they can stay on your credit history for seven years once they go to collections.
 However, paid medical debt won’t appear on your credit report.
-Speak to your healthcare provider to set up a payment plan, negotiate a settlement, or approach a nonprofit organization for financial assistance.